-Alder Wood Furniture (Types & Durability)
+Alder Wood Furniture Explained (Types & Durability)

-The truth is that many homeowners are not that aware of what types of wood are used in their homes (unless they are expensive) especially if there’s a contractor that’s calling the shots, but it’s a different thing when it comes to the furniture
+In furniture making, and even in construction, you will often come across popular names of woods from pine and cherry to maple and oak.
+With the versatility and popularity of wood as a material, this is not surprising.
+The truth is that many homeowners are not that aware of what types of wood are used in their homes (unless they are expensive) especially if there’s a contractor that’s calling the shots, but it’s a different thing when it comes to furniture.
+One of the woods that you won’t often see but you can actually explore is alder wood furniture.
+Before jumping the gun, learn everything you can about it just to be sure this is what you want.

-Popular particularly in the Pacific Northwest, alder wood is a budget-friendly, sturdy, and versatile types of wood you can use for your home furniture.
+Popular particularly in the Pacific Northwest, alder wood is a budget-friendly, sturdy, and versatile varieties of wood you can use for your home furniture.
 It is a member of the Birch family, along with 35 species distributed all over the world even in different climates.

 Unique in its own way, alder wood features this stunning red undertone that intensifies as the wood ages.
 If you want to stain the wood, you can also choose that alternative since it responds excellently to stains even if it’s not very porous compared to other types of wood.